projectatomic/vagrant-service-manager/README.md

         Specific versions can be specified using the following variables:

-        `config.servicemanager.openshift.docker_registry = "docker.io"` - What registry should be pulled from
+        `config.servicemanager.openshift_docker_registry = "docker.io"` - What registry should be pulled from
-        `config.servicemanager.openshift.image_name = "openshift/origin"` - What image should be used
+        `config.servicemanager.openshift_image_name = "openshift/origin"` - What image should be used
-        `config.servicemanager.openshift.image_tag = "v1.1.1"` - What image version should be used
+        `config.servicemanager.openshift_image_tag = "v1.1.1"` - What image version should be used

 5. Start the ADB using `vagrant up`.
 Users of the ADB may wish to consult the